 It may not be as sharp on the screen, but at least you can match video to sound.

 If you’re streaming using a mobile device, you should try switching to a PC where you can connect a LAN cable.
 This will help provide a stable connection that is usually faster than connecting to a wireless provider.

 While there isn’t a proven theory that suggests a certain browser causes this error, users have reported that switching their browser did help with the problem.

 It may easily be the case that certain browsers may not be fully compatible with the device they’re using.

-Turn off hardware acceleration
+Disable hardware acceleration

 This is a feature that is most commonly found in Google Chrome.
-If you’re using this browser and don’t want to switch, this option might be your way out and fix the Netflix audio out of sync issue.
+If you’re using this browser and don’t want to switch, this option might be your way out and fix the Netflix audio out-of-sync issue.

 - All you need to do is open “Settings” on your browser.
 For Google Chrome, you can see this option on the top right of your screen as “three vertical dots”;